Vy187/cyber_security_notes/Sec+ Notes.md

     - Live acquisition—this means copying the data while the host is still running.
     - Static acquisition by shutting down the host—this runs the risk that the malware will detect the shutdown process and perform anti-forensics to try to remove traces of itself.
     - Static acquisition by pulling the plug—this means disconnecting the power at the wall socket (not the hardware power-off button).

-<br>The $\color{#a5d6ff}{dd\ command\ }$ is a linux command that makes a bit-by-bit copy of an input file, typically used for disk imaging.
+The $\color{#a5d6ff}{dd\ command\ }$ is a linux command that makes a bit-by-bit copy of an input file, typically used for disk imaging.

 #### Preservation
 In digital forensics, $\color{#a5d6ff}{timeline}$ is a tool that shows the sequence of file system events within a source image in a graphical format.

-<br>In digital forensics, $\color{#a5d6ff}{provenance\ }$ is being able to trace the source of evidence to a crime scene and show that it has not been tampered with.
+In digital forensics, $\color{#a5d6ff}{provenance\ }$ is being able to trace the source of evidence to a crime scene and show that it has not been tampered with.

-<br>A $\color{#a5d6ff}{write\ block\ }$ is a forensic tool to prevent the capture or analysis device or workstation from changing data on a target disk or media.
+A $\color{#a5d6ff}{write\ block\ }$ is a forensic tool to prevent the capture or analysis device or workstation from changing data on a target disk or media.

-<br>$\color{#a5d6ff}{Chain\ of\ custody\ }$ are records of handling evidence from collection to presentation in court to disposal.
+$\color{#a5d6ff}{Chain\ of\ custody\ }$ are records of handling evidence from collection to presentation in court to disposal.

 #### Reporting
 $\color{#a5d6ff}{Reporting}$ is a forensics process that summarizes significant contents of digital data using open, repeatable, and unbiased methods and tools.

-<br>$\color{#a5d6ff}{E-discovery}$ are procedures and tools to collect, preserve, and analyze digital evidence.
+$\color{#a5d6ff}{E-discovery}$ are procedures and tools to collect, preserve, and analyze digital evidence.
 Some of the functions of e-discovery suites are identify and de-duplicate files and metadata, search, tags, secuirty, and disclosure.

 ### 12C: Data Sources

 #### Data Sources, Dashboards, and Reports
 $\color{#a5d6ff}{Event\ Dashboard}$ is a console presenting selected information in an easily digestible format, such as a visualization.

-<br>A $\color{#a5d6ff}{visualization}$ is a widget showing records or metrics in a visual format, such as a graph or table.
+A $\color{#a5d6ff}{visualization}$ is a widget showing records or metrics in a visual format, such as a graph or table.

 #### Log Data
 $\color{#a5d6ff}{Log\ Data}$ is OS and applications software that can be configured to log events automatically.
 This provides valuable troubleshooting information.
 Security logs provide an audit trail of actions performed on the system as well as warning of suspicious activity.
 It is important that log configuration and files be made tamperproof.

-<br>$\color{#a5d6ff}{Metadata}$ is information stored or recorded as a property of an object, state of a system, or transaction.
+$\color{#a5d6ff}{Metadata}$ is information stored or recorded as a property of an object, state of a system, or transaction.

-<br>$\color{#a5d6ff}{Event\ viewer}$ is a Windows console related to viewing and exporting events in the Windows logging file format.
+$\color{#a5d6ff}{Event\ viewer}$ is a Windows console related to viewing and exporting events in the Windows logging file format.

-<br>$\color{#a5d6ff}{Syslog}$ is an application protocol and event-logging format enabling different appliances and software applications to transmit logs or event records to a central server.
+$\color{#a5d6ff}{Syslog}$ is an application protocol and event-logging format enabling different appliances and software applications to transmit logs or event records to a central server.
 Syslog works over UDP port 514 by default.
 A syslog message comprises a PRI primary code, a header, and a message part.

 #### Host Operating System Logs
 $\color{#a5d6ff}{Security\ logs}$ target for event data related to access control, such as user authentication and privilege use.

 #### Application and Endpoint Logs
 $\color{#a5d6ff}{Application\ logs}$ target for event data relating to a specific software app or package.

-<br>$\color{#a5d6ff}{Endpoint\ logs}$ target for security-related events generated by host-based malware and intrusion detection agents.
+$\color{#a5d6ff}{Endpoint\ logs}$ target for security-related events generated by host-based malware and intrusion detection agents.

-<br>A vulnerability scanner can be configured to log each vulnerability detected to a SIEM.
+A vulnerability scanner can be configured to log each vulnerability detected to a SIEM.
 Vulnerabilities can include missing patches and noncompliance with a baseline security configuration.

 #### Network Data Sources Packet Captures
 $\color{#a5d6ff}{Network\ logs}$ target for system and access events generated by a network appliance, such as a switch, wireless access point, or router.

-<br>$\color{#a5d6ff}{Firewall\ Logs}$ target for event data related to access rules that have been configured for logging.
+$\color{#a5d6ff}{Firewall\ Logs}$ target for event data related to access rules that have been configured for logging.

-<br>An IPS/IDS log is an event when a traffic pattern is matched to a rule.
+An IPS/IDS log is an event when a traffic pattern is matched to a rule.

 #### Packet Captures
 $\color{#a5d6ff}{Packet\ analysis}$ is an analysis of the headers and payload data of one or more frames in captured network traffic.

 #### Metadata
 $\color{#a5d6ff}{Metadata}$ is information stored or recorded as a property of an object, state of a system, or transaction.

-<br>$\color{#a5d6ff} {Internet\ header}$ is a record of the email servers involved in transferring an email message from a sender to a recipient.
+$\color{#a5d6ff} {Internet\ header}$ is a record of the email servers involved in transferring an email message from a sender to a recipient.

 ### 12D Alerting and Monitoring Tools
 #### Security Information and Event Management
 $\color{#a5d6ff}{System\ Information\ and\ Event\ Management\ (SIEM)}$ is a solution that provides real-time or near-real-time analysis of security alerts generated by network hardware and applications.

-<br>Collection is the means by which the SIEM ingests security event data from various sources.
+Collection is the means by which the SIEM ingests security event data from various sources.
 There are three main types of security data collection:
 * Agent-based—uses an agent service on each host.
 * $\color{#a5d6ff} {Listener/collector}$ -is a network appliance that gathers or receives log and/or state data from other network systems so hosts can be configured to push log changes to the SIEM server.
 * Sensor—as well as log data, the SIEM might collect packet captures and traffic flow data from sniffers.
 A sniffer can record network data using either the mirror port functionality of a switch or using some type of tap on the network media.

-<br>$\color{#a5d6ff} {Log\ aggregation}$ parses information from multiple log and security event data sources so that it can be presented in a consistent and searchable format.
+$\color{#a5d6ff} {Log\ aggregation}$ parses information from multiple log and security event data sources so that it can be presented in a consistent and searchable format.

 #### Alerting and Monitoring Activites
 $\color{#a5d6ff} {Correlation}$ is a function of log analysis that links log and state data to identify a pattern that should be logged or alerted as an event.